Pasxsenger/LeetCode-Notes/Greedy.md

 ### Solution 2 (✅)

 After I updated the right end.
-It was AC.
+It was `AC`.

 ```c++
 class Solution {